Home Pricing Tips: How to Ensure Your Home is Priced Accurately

 Confused?
 Call a Real Estate Agent!

 As you can see, there's a head-spinning amount of information that goes into pricing your home.
 The best way to make sure your home is priced correctly is to trust an experienced agent to do the market analysis for you.
 Look for someone who specializes in selling homes in your area, and ask how they determine the price.
 You'll know they're doing it right when they explain their thinking about all of the factors listed here.
-Home pricing is both art and science, so finding an agent you trust is definitely worth it.
+Home pricing is both art and science, so finding an agent you trust with local expertise is absolutely worth it.